BOARD OF DIRECTORS

 Ms Lesieli Moala Taviri

-She holds a Bachelor of Science degree from the PNG University of Technology; an MBA from the Torrens University and attended the Harvard Business School Advanced Management Program.
+She holds a Bachelor of Science degree from the University of Technology, an MBA from the Torrens University and attended the Harvard Business School Advanced Management Program.

 She has served as Deputy Chair of Nambawan Super Limited; Director of Nationwide Microbank Ltd (MiBank); Founding Chair of the Business Coalition for Women; and on the Advisory Boards of Pacific Women Shaping Pacific Program and Australian Pacific Training Coalition.

-Ms Taviri was the former President of the Badili Club Network for young aspiring leaders and is a current Director of the Institute of National Affairs.
+Lesieli was the former President of the Badili Club Network for young aspiring leaders and is a Director of the Institute of National Affairs.

 Dr Betty Lovai